How to be successful at anything?

 But you’re still in luck.
 I asked her that question a long time ago when I was a teenager and I never forgot her answer.

 So when a student from a group I was speaking to asked me: “Ms Barrow, how can I be successful at anything I want to do?”
 I knew the answer.

-You see, I’d ask my grandmother, “Gran, do you think I would be successful as a Movie Star?”
+You see, early in my life, I’d ask my grandmother, “Gran, do you think I would be successful as a Movie Star?”

 Unlike everybody else who just laughed at my question, my grandmother pulled me aside and very sternly, said to me: